-In supporting its operations, PT.
-Pertamina Hulu Sanga Sanga cooperates with supporting services companies specializing in outsource labour in the provision of professional workers.
+Agreement of PT.
+Pertamina Hulu Sanga Sanga with the Supporting Services Company fessional workers.
 The supporting services company specializing in outsource labour is a company that has been selected through a national open auction process and announced through the national media.
 In addition to that, the process of selecting the winner is in accordance with the procurement rules in oil and gas sector and in accordance with government regulations regarding general procurement.